15 For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin.

 The devil tempted Jesus to sin (Mt 4:3,6).
 “Tempted” includes both temptation to sin and to endure trial.
 Temptation is not sin.
 Yielding to temptation is sin.
 Jesus did not yield to temptation, as we see in the next phrase.
 Jesus confronted in principle anything that we might experience.

 Jesus was sinlessly perfect.
 He did not need to pay for any sin He committed.
 He was sinless (He 7:27; 9:14; 2 Co 5:21; 1 Jn 3:5).
 Yet He was tempted by the devil (Mt 4:1f).

 Jesus was weak in that He shared the limitations of being a human, which included liability to sin.
 He did not sin but was tempted by the devil to sin.
 He lived “without” or completely apart from sin.
 Jesus was tempted to sin in His humanity, not in His deity.
 He did not use His attributes as God to resist sin.
 However, as God He understood the nature of sin like no human could possibly grasp.

 The Son of God stepped foot into a human body so that He might be an empathetic High Priest on our behalf.
 Our Lord fully understands what we are going through.
 His experience was not far removed from our experience.
 He did not share our exact experience, but He experienced that which leads to sin (He 10:34).

-There is a debate in theology as to whether Jesus could have sinned.
-If He could not sin, then how could His temptation a true human experience.
+There is a debate in theology as to whether Jesus could have sinned: if He could not sin, then how could His temptation be a true human experience?
 Note that this verse only says that He did not sin, not that He could not.
-Also, temptation to sin is not the same as to commit a sin.
+Also, temptation to sin is not the same as committing a sin.